 Have you ever screamed in frustration, “I just don’t UNDERSTAND them!”
-If so, it’s time to learn about The Personalities — the easiest to use personality typing system, designed to improve your relationships!
+If so, it’s time to learn about The Personalities!
+This personality typing system is the BEST I’ve found — and the easiest to use with anyone of ANY age.
+Let’s dive in and give you a brief overview of The Personalities to get you started!

 I need to apologize to my readers: I had written most of my “Confessions of an Incurable Melancholy” posts with the assumption that anyone who read them would understand The Personalities, which was mostly true when my only readers were family and close friends.
 However, now that more people are reading these posts, it seems like the perfect time to give a brief overview of the Personalities for those who may not be familiar with them.